prim011/CPP-Examples/Confidentiality/README.md

 [^1]: See Wikipedia at this [link](https://en.wikipedia.org/wiki/Authenticated_encryption) or this good reference: []()
 [^2]: Note that the encryption operation and the HMAC operation will need to be computed using _different_ cryptographic keys.
-This is becuase they are two separate cryptographic operations, providing different security services.
-Using different keys follows the best practises principles of keys separations
+This is because they are two separate cryptographic operations, providing different security services.
+Using different keys follows the best practice principles of key separation
 [^3]: Thanks to [Wikipedia](https://en.wikipedia.org/wiki/Authenticated_encryption)
-[^4]: It has to be noted the differnece between the AES symmetric key and the _initialization vector (iv)_ which comes into the initialization of the ctx structure.
-The Key is the symmetic key used in the security service, wehreas the _iv_ is and optimization factor for the AES algorithim.
+[^4]: It has to be noted the difference between the AES symmetric key and the _initialization vector (iv)_ which comes into the initialization of the ctx structure.
+The Key is the symmetric key used in the security service, whereas the _iv_ is an optimization factor for the AES algorithm.
 This last one is fine to be controlled locally at the node level.

 [^5]: see link in [here](https://www.cryptopp.com/wiki/HMAC) and [here](https://www.cryptopp.com/docs/ref/class_h_m_a_c.html)
 [^6]: The tree structure relies on this abstract implementation to get the hash of the leaf nodes in the markel tree implementation and use them to combine and form that unique fingerprint which is specific to the tree structure, as we will see later in the next chapter